c-blake/lc/README.md

 mathematical "independent coordinate" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
 Examples of dimensions may help.
 One file can be both an executable regular file and some kind of script source.
 Or both a directory and a directory with a sticky bit set.
-On the output side, one can also set the foreground & background colors of text independently (as well as blinking, and so on).
+On the output side, you can also set the foreground & background colors of text independently (as well as blinking, and so on).
 I happen to like `st` for its hackability which supports bold, italic, blink, underline, struck, inverse all as 6 independent text